Broken Window Theory

 This is common for graffiti writers.
 Smoking weed and drinking are very much part of the culture, often in an attempt to relieve some of the stress of committing crimes.

-Graffiti is a crime, and every time you chose to paint you run the risk of getting caught.
-For some the risk is what drives them to paint, that rush of adrenaline pumping through your veins, making you sweat and getting you off.
+Graffiti is a crime, and every time you choose to paint you run the risk of getting caught.
+For some, the risk is what drives them to paint - that rush of adrenaline pumping through your veins, making you sweat and getting you off.
 It's the same reason people skydive and bungee jump, adrenaline provides you the ultimate high.
-For Donovan however it's not about the high, it's about enjoying himself and creating his art.
+For Donovan, however, it's not about the high.
+It's about enjoying himself and creating his art.

 “I’m just having a good ole time, until some shit might go sour."